 C. OPTIONAL: If there is no single most critical step in the filmed portion of the protocol, do not answer this question.
 What is the best way to perform the required technique for the most critical step in the protocol?

-: ()
+Chuck Frihart: (6.1) Make sure that the bonded area is overlapped 0.5 centimeters, because that area is critical in determining the strength of the bond.

 D. OPTIONAL: If there are no hazardous reagents or instruments in the filmed portion of the protocol, do not answer this question.
 Which of the reagents or instruments are uniquely hazardous?
 What precautions should viewers take?

-: ()
+Linda Lorenz: (6.1) The platens are hot and can cause burns if the operator touches them.
+Be aware of the hot platens and do not touch them.
+Make sure hands are not near the closing platens.

 Results